Introduction to Scottish Family History

 Further information on accessing these and other church records can be found in the Church Records section of the main Scotland page in GENUKI.

-For more information look at the web pages of the General Register Office.
+For more information look at the web pages of the National Records of Scotland.

-Next door to New Register House (General Register Office) is the National Archives of Scotland, formerly known as the Scottish Record Office.
+Next door to New Register House (General Register Office) is the National Records of Scotland, formerly known as the Scottish Record Office and the National Archives of Scotland.
 This holds an enormous amount of archive material, much of which is of direct interest to family historians.
 Although members of staff can answer specific queries (e.g. the will of someone whose approximate death date and residence are known), they are unable to carry out lengthy research.
 If you are unable to carry out your research in person, staff will happily send a list of professional researchers for you to choose from.

 If you can come to Edinburgh then you can consult the records in person and obtain photocopies if required.
-You should write before your visit though to find where the records can be consulted (either in the Historical Search Room in the main NAS building or in West Search Room in West Register House at Charlotte Square, Edinburgh).
+You should write before your visit though to find where the records can be consulted.
 Some records are stored in other parts of Edinburgh and you may need to give staff a few days notice before such records can be consulted in a search room.
 If in doubt, write to be on the safe side.

 Some of the records of interest to family historians include